makma/fingerprintjs.com/content/blog/the-best-npm-browser-fingerprint-packages.md

 You can test the open source library on their [live demo](https://fingerprintjs.github.io/fingerprintjs/).

-#### Pro Version
+#### Pro version

-FingerprintJS Pro touts a 99.5% identification accuracy, and provides documentation on [how this accuracy score is calculated](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy).
+FingerprintJS Pro has an identification accuracy of 99.5%, and provides documentation on [how this accuracy score is calculated](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy).
 The Pro version also includes a confidence score, that it claims is [more accurate than for the open source version](https://dev.fingerprintjs.com/docs/understanding-your-confidence-score#pro-vs-open-source) as it can take into account server-side signals as well as client-side.

 You can test out the Pro version in an [interactive demo](https://fingerprintjs.com/demo/) on FingerprintJS’ website.